 The 1976 Tunis Model Law on Copyright was adopted by a Committee of Governmental Experts convened by the Tunisian government with the support of UNESCO and WIPO.
-"Folklore" is considered to mean "all literary, artistic and scientific works created on national territory by authors presumed to be nationals of such countries or by ethnic communities, passed from generation to generation and constituting one of the basic elements of the traditional cultural heritage."
+'Folklore' is considered to mean "all literary, artistic and scientific works created on national territory by authors presumed to be nationals of such countries or by ethnic communities, passed from generation to generation and constituting one of the basic elements of the traditional cultural heritage".
 Several features of the Model Law are particularly interesting.

 First, works of national folklore can be protected without time limit.
 The possibility of an indefinite copyright term in theory makes this legal model more appropriate for folklore.
 Moreover, use of works that have fallen into the public domain may still be subject to remuneration.
 This is because the Model Law introduces the concept of the paid public domain (domaine public payant).
 Works that have fallen into the public domain may be used without restriction subject to the payment of a fee to be paid to the competent authority.
 The latter institution would be required to use moneys collected for benefiting authors and societies representing authors and promoting and disseminating national folklore.
-Second, the Model Law recognises that the conventional fixation requirement of copyright law cannot be completed to a support of a fee to be paid to the conventional fixation requirement of copyright law cannot be completed to a support of the conventional fixation requirement of the conventional fixed on the folklore.

-be applied to expressions of folklore.
+Second, the Model Law recognises that the conventional fixation requirement of copyright law cannot be applied to expressions of folklore.
 Thus, an optional provision is included which states that "with the exception of folklore, a literary, artistic or scientific work shall not be protected unless the work has been fixed in some material form".

 Third, moral rights are asserted.
 Since the concerns of traditional communities regarding the use of a folkloric expression by others may have as much to do with distortion and a failure to acknowledge the source as its commercial exploitation, moral rights are very important.
-Given the "perpetual, inalienable and imprescriptable" nature of moral rights as asserted in the Model Law, the right to use folkloric works without restriction except for payment of a fee cannot be assumed automatically.
+Given the 'perpetual, inalienable and imprescriptable' nature of moral rights as asserted in the Model Law, the right to use folkloric works without restriction except for payment of a fee cannot be assumed automatically.

-Some African countries have copyright laws based at least in part on the Model Law.95 Also, the Bolivian copyright law of 1992 contains some of the innovative elements of the Model Law, including the paid public domain idea and the fact that there is a 'competent authority', which is a State agency.
+Some African countries have copyright laws based at least in part on the Model Law.100 Also, the Bolivian copyright law of 1992 contains some of the innovative elements of the Model Law, including the paid public domain idea and the fact that there is a 'competent authority', which is a State agency.